Peperomia Ginny (Peperomia clusiifolia) Indoor Care, Propagation and Common Problems

 Watering

-Water Peperomia Ginny liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Peperomia Ginny liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Significantly decrease watering during the cold season to keep the soil barely moist as growth is minimal at this time.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot disease and eventual death of the plant.
+Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot and eventual death of the plant.
+Learn more on how to water indoor plants the right way.

 Light Requirements

-Peperomia Ginny grows best in medium to bright, indirect light away from direct sunlightit can lead to scorching of the leaves.
+Peperomia Ginny grows best in medium to bright indirect light (dappled light).
+Keep it away from direct sunlight as it can cause scorching of the leaves.

 Temperature and Humidity

-Average warmth between 15-260C is ideal for Peperomia Ginny.
-Keep it away from cold draughts as they can cause leaf drop.
+Average warmth of 15-260C is ideal for Peperomia Ginny.
+Keep it away from cold drafts as they can cause leaf drop.

-Peperomia Ginny thrives in a high humidity environment.
+Peperomia Ginny thrives in a humidity of 60-70%.
 Set pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+You may also grow the plant in a terrarium as high humidity can be maintained.
+Read more on how to raise humidity for houseplants.

 Potting Medium